mrheinen/lophiid/README.md

 If the request matches multiple rules then each time the same request is seen (and this can be across multiple honeypots, as longs as the source IP is the same) a previously not served content is served.
+If one of the not served content has the same application ID as a rule that was served prior to the attacker then this rule will get priority.

 Now "content" can be static but it can also be a script (JavaScript).
 If it's a script than then that script gets executed and gets access to the matching